Jeff Tyzik: Rochester Philharmonic

 The Rochester Philharmonic Orchestra approached Tyzik and Allen Vizzutti (a friend of Tyzik's from Eastman) in 1983 about creating a pops program for the orchestra.
 The pair spent the next decade working with orchestras around the country on similar programs.
-In 1994, Tyzik was named Principal Pops Conductor of the Rochester Philharmonic Orchestra.
-He has also conducted the Vancouver Symphony Orchestra, Winnipeg Symphony Orchestra, and the Brass Band of Battle Creek.

-He is the Principal Pops Conductor of the Oregon Symphony, Vancouver Symphony Orchestra, The Florida Orchestra, Detroit Symphony Orchestra and the Seattle Symphony.
+In 1994, Tyzik was named Principal Pops Conductor of the Rochester Philharmonic Orchestra, a position he still holds.
+Since then, he has established himself as one of the country's preeminent Pops conductors and arrangers, acting as Principal Pops Conductor for the RPO, the Dallas Symphony, Oregon Symphony, Vancouver Symphony Orchestra, The Florida Orchestra, Detroit Symphony Orchestra and the Seattle Symphony.
+He has appeared as guest conductor for numerous other orchestras in the U.S., Canada, and even Monte Carlo.
+He also conducted the Brass Band of Battle Creek for a 1996 independent album.

+His arrangements of popular and jazz tunes for full orchestra have been widely performed.
 Publisher G. Schirmer commissioned Tyzik to arrange some of Duke Ellington's jazz suites for orchestra, including Black, Brown and Beige and The Nutcracker Suite.
-The Royal Philharmonic, the Cincinnati Pops Orchestra, and the Summit Brass have recorded music arranged or composed by Tyzik.
-He premiered his Concerto for Trombone and Orchestra his wind ensemble orchestration of the same piece with the Eastman Wind Ensemble at Carnegie Hall.
+The Royal Philharmonic, the Cincinnati Pops Orchestra, and the Summit Brass have all recorded music arranged or composed by Tyzik.

+Tyzik later branched out into more traditional orchestral styles, conducting a few RPO concerts outside of the Pops series.
+At one such concert, he premiered his own Concerto for Trombone and Orchestra, and later premiered his wind ensemble orchestration of the same piece with the Eastman Wind Ensemble at Carnegie Hall.

-A recording by the RPO, with Tyzik conducting George Gershwin's Piano Concerto in F, Rhapsody in Blue, and Cuban Overture, peaked at No. 3 on the Billboard magazine classical chart.
-The album was released on May 8, 2007 by Harmonia Mundi.
+A 2007 recording by the RPO, with Tyzik conducting and Jon Nakamatsu on piano, of George Gershwin's Piano Concerto in F, Rhapsody in Blue, and Cuban Overture peaked at #3 on the Billboard classical charts.
+The album, on the Harmonia Mundi label, received very positive reviews, with David Hurwitz calling it "unquestionably the best Gershwin disc to come along in years".

+Personal life

+Tyzik lives in Rochester with his wife, Jill.
+Their daughter is mezzo-soprano Jami Tyzik.
+John Tkazyik, former mayor of Poughkeepsie, is a second cousin.